jondalnas/Hardware-Accelerated-Neural-Network/accelerator/operators/README.md

 ## Fixed point representation

-As most values used for a neural net are between -1 and 1 we have chosen to use an s.15 fixed point representation of our numbers, meaning we have 1 bit for the sign
+As most values used for a neural net are between -1 and 1 we have chosen to use an s7.8 fixed point representation of our numbers, meaning we have 1 bit for the sign, seven bits for the integer representation and 8 bits for the decimal representation.
+We have chosen this format as we during some parts of the calculation end up with results which are more than 1.
+The format can be explored in detail by using the [Q-format Converter & Calculator](https://chummersone.github.io/qformat.html).

 ## ONNX operators implemented